Integrating with the Microsoft identity platform

 Integration with enterprise identity management

 Help your application comply with IT policies.
-Organizations integrate their enterprise identity management systems with Azure AD, so when a person leaves an organization, they will automatically lose access to your application without IT needing to take extra steps.
+Organizations integrate their enterprise identity management systems with Microsoft identity platform, so when a person leaves an organization, they will automatically lose access to your application without IT needing to take extra steps.
 IT can manage who can access your application and determine what access policies are required - for example multi-factor authentication - reducing your need to write code to comply with complex corporate policies.
 Azure AD provides administrators with a detailed audit log of who signed in to your application so IT can track usage.

 Azure AD extends Active Directory to the cloud so that your application can integrate with AD.
 Many organizations around the world use Active Directory as their principal sign-in and identity management system, and require their applications to work with AD.
 Integrating with Azure AD integrates your app with Active Directory.